JoyIbe/Spotify-Data-Analysis-I-and-II/README.md

 ## Query Optimization
-During this course of this analysis, I leveraged indexing by adding indexes on frequent queries and used Explain Analyze to review and improve query performance.
+During the course of this analysis, I leveraged indexing by adding indexes on frequent queries and used Explain Analyze to review and improve query performance.